By Felicia L. Pasadyn, MA

 Peer Reviewed

-When a patient comes in with skin plaques, bumps, and what might be a rash, the natural reaction might be to assume that these issues only lie …
+When a patient comes in with skin plaques, bumps, and what might be a rash, the natural reaction might be to assume that these issues only …

 By Emily Lock